CAT and Genny training in progress

 What CAT and Genny training courses does Sygma offer?

-Are Sygma courses CITB approved?
+Are Sygma courses eligible for CITB funding?

-Yes.
 Sygma is a CITB Approved Training Organisation.
 CITB-registered employers may be able to access funding support for eligible courses through the CITB Employer Network.

 Do you deliver training on-site at our premises?